NicoLobato/Transcriptomics-data_Supervised-learning-models/stem_lasso_kfoldcv.md

 table(cv_results$Predicted, cv_results$Actual)
 ```

-From the confusion matrix, we achieve a perfect accuracy of 1.
+From the confusion matrix, we obtain an average accuracy of approximately 0.54.

 Then, we can generate the ROC curve: